malocclusion teeth

 The upper molars in class II malocclusions are too far forward compared to the lower molars.
 An undeveloped lower jaw or a huge upper jaw can be the source of this overbite.
 There are two divisions for class 2 malocclusions: division 1 and division 2.

-Type 1: This type of malocclusion occurs when the back teeth (molars) don't align correctly, and the front teeth stick out.
+Type 1: This type of malocclusion include misalignment of back teeth(molars), and the front teeth stick out.
 This can make the lower lip appear pushed back.
 It makes the jaw misalignment more apparent and visible.

 Class III-